International

 Main Sectors of Industry

-The secondary sector employs almost a quarter of the active population and accounts for 19.2% of the GDP (World Bank).
+The secondary sector employs around a quarter of the active population and accounts for 18.8% of the GDP (World Bank).
 The Ukrainian manufacturing sector is dominated by heavy industries such as iron (Ukraine is the world's seventh-largest producer of iron) and steel.
 These two sectors alone account for around 30% of the industrial production; however, steel production is below its pre-2008 level.
 Coal mining, chemicals, mechanical products (aircraft, turbines, locomotives and tractors) and shipbuilding are also important sectors.
-Industrial production in Ukraine in January-June 2023 decreased by 2.9% compared to the same period in 2022 (when it decreased by 31.9% following Russia’s invasion).
-The iron and steel sector has experienced one of the steepest declines in production, with steel production dropping by 31.4% in the first half of the year.
+According to the State Statistics Service, Ukraine’s industrial production grew 4.9% in January-September 2024 vs. the same period in 2023.
+Steel and finished products rose 25.9%, while iron ore mining increased 22.7% y/y.
+However, production growth slowed due to rising electricity tariffs, logistics costs, and labour shortages from mobilization.

-The service sector employs 61% of the workforce and contributes to 60.8% of the GDP (World Bank).
+The service sector employs 61% of the workforce and contributes to 61.3% of the GDP (World Bank).
 Ukraine is a country of energy transit, historically transporting Russian and Caspian oil and gas to Western Europe and the Balkans, through its territory.
-Nevertheless, in the context of tensions with Russia, Ukraine’s role as the main transit corridor has diminished, with Russia seeking alternative routes.
-Ukraine's banking sector exhibits a relatively modest asset-to-GDP ratio of 40%.
-While the top-5 banks show a moderate level of concentration, the sector displays a significant degree of state ownership, constituting 50% of net assets.
-Despite these dynamics, Ukraine's banking sector remained remarkably resilient even after the start of the war and serves as a crucial pillar supporting the real economy.
+Nevertheless, in the context of the conflict with Russia, Ukraine’s role as the main transit corridor has diminished, with Russia seeking alternative routes.
 After suffering from the impact of the COVID-19 pandemic, Ukrainian economic sectors were further hit by the consequences of Russia’s invasion.
-The massive infrastructure and facilities destructions, as well as mobilisation, disrupted activity.
+The massive infrastructure and facilities destructions, as well as mobilisation, disrupted activity, especially in the tourism sector.
+In contrast, Ukraine's banking sector remained remarkably resilient even after the start of the war and serves as a crucial pillar supporting the real economy.
+Foreign aid, high bond yields, soldier pay raises, and central bank policies post-invasion have driven banking sector profits: as of November 18, 2024, Ukrainian banks posted a net profit of UAH 117.63 billion for the first nine months of the year, up 7% y/y, according to the NBU.
+PrivatBank led with 41% of total sector profits, while MTB Bank saw the fastest growth, with profits surging 13 times year-over-year.

 Breakdown of Economic Activity By Sector Agriculture Industry Services